 The study highlights a lack of significant correlation between the physical characteristics of seeds (size and weight) and the level of Striga infestation.

 This observation suggests the existence of a tolerance mechanism in the studied varieties, allowing them to maintain normal seed development despite the parasite's presence.
 However, this tolerance has a major drawback: while it preserves quantitative yield, it paradoxically promotes the proliferation of Striga seeds in the soil, thus explaining the high infestation rates observed in the field.
-This situation underscores the need for in-depth research to transform these tolerant varieties into truly resistant varieties, which would significantly reduce parasitic pressure in cultivated fields.
+This highlights the need for research aimed at transforming tolerant varieties into truly resistant ones that can reduce parasite proliferation.

 Furthermore, the study reveals a concerning phenomenon: in some cases, poor seed quality is observed even with low Striga infestations.
 This finding clearly indicates the involvement of other limiting factors independent of the parasite.
 Several explanatory hypotheses can be put forward: severe water stress episodes, soil fertility degradation, specific nutritional deficiencies, or even unsuitable cultivation practices (such as non-optimal sowing calendars).
 It is also plausible that it is the combined effect of several of these environmental constraints that negatively affects the grain-filling process, thereby compromising their final quality.